-- A. Protect human life and health. - B. Minimize expenditure of public money for costly flood control projects. - C. Minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public. - D. Minimize prolonged business interruptions. - E. Minimize damage to public facilities and utilities such as water and gas mains, electric, telephone, sewer lines, streets and bridges located in areas of special flood hazard.

-- F. Help maintain a stable tax base by providing for the sound use and development of areas of special flood hazard so as to minimize future flood blight areas. - G. Provide that developers are notified that property is in an area of special flood hazard. - H. Ensure that those who occupy the areas of special flood hazard assume responsibility for their actions.
+- A. Protect human life and health; - B. Minimize expenditure of public money for costly flood control projects; - C. Minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public; - D. Minimize prolonged business interruptions; - E. Minimize damage to public facilities and utilities, such as water and gas mains, electric, telephone and sewer lines, streets and bridges located in areas of special flood hazard; - F. Help maintain a stable tax base by providing for the sound use and development of areas of special flood hazard so as to minimize future flood-blight areas; - G. Provide that developers are notified that property is in an area of special flood hazard; and, - H. Ensure that those who occupy the areas of special flood hazard assume responsibility for their actions.

-§ 133-4 Definitions.
+§ 170-4 Word usage; definitions.

-Unless specifically defined below, words or phrases used in this chapter shall be interpreted so as to give them the meaning they have in common usage and to give this chapter its most reasonable application.
+- A. Unless specifically defined below, words or phrases used in this chapter shall be interpreted so as to give them the meaning they have in common usage and to give this chapter its most reasonable application. - B. As used in this chapter, the following terms shall have the meanings indicated: